Wilkes-Barre/Scranton Penguins: History

 The WBS Penguins won the Macgregor Kilpatrick Trophy for the best finish in the regular season, in 2011, with 117 points.
 Goaltender Brad Thiessen was named the recipient of the Aldege "Baz" Bastien Memorial Award, an award given to the AHL's most outstanding goaltender for each season.
 He posted a record of 35–8–1 in 46 appearances, along with a 1.94 goals-against-average and a .922 save percentage.
 Head coach John Hynes won the Louis A. R. Pieri Memorial Award, awarded to the most outstanding AHL coach of the season.
 Despite the best regular season finish in team history, the Penguins were eliminated in the second round of the 2011 playoffs by the Charlotte Checkers in six games.

-The Penguins have made the playoffs in all but three seasons of their existence.
+The Penguins have made the playoffs in all but four seasons of their existence.
 The Penguins held a playoff streak of 16 seasons from the 2002–03 season to the 2017–18 season.

 Prior to the 2009–10 season, they held the inaugural Penguins Black and Gold Game, an intra-squad game which featured members of the Pittsburgh and Wilkes-Barre/Scranton Penguins and was the first ever head-to-head meeting between Sidney Crosby and Evgeni Malkin.
 The game was a complete sellout and tickets never reached the general public.
 The Penguins organization held its second Black and Gold Game prior to the 2010–11 season on September 19, 2010.

 In 2009, they also spawned an affiliated youth level organization, the Wilkes-Barre Junior Pens.
 The team is based out of the Ice Rink at Coal Street Park, which also serves as a practice facility for the Penguins.